sidaroz/libits/README.md

 ## Installation

 - Clone or download the repo
-- Open terminal and navigate to api folder & client folder
+- Open terminal and navigate to api folder
+- Input `cd api` in terminal to navigate to folder with `package.json` file
 - Run npm install to install dependencies

-## Usage
+### Usage

+- Make sure you have Docker running, and navigate to directory with docker-compose file, to navigate out of a directory use command `cd ..` in the terminal
 - Run `bash _scripts/startDev.sh` to get the API and DB containers running and then open the client on live server
 - Run `bash _scripts/startTest.sh` to execute the tests on the backend
 - Run `bash _scripts/tearDown.sh` to stop and delete the containers.